WICG/client-hints-infrastructure/README.md

-* Client Hint features should not be shipped unless there is a Javascript-based equivalent API, which enables developers access to the same data and is deemed privacy-safe to ship.
+* Client Hint features should not be shipped unless there is a Javascript-based equivalent API, which enables developers access to the same data and is deemed privacy-safe to ship
-  - One reason for that is Extensible Web principles - we want the shipped features to be somewhat polyfillable (Even if `Sec-` headers cannot be added by Service Workers)
+  - One reason for that is Extensible Web principles &mdash; want the shipped features to be somewhat polyfillable (Even if `Sec-` headers cannot be added by Service Workers)
-  - From a privacy perspective, since we consider Client-Hints to be a potential active fingerprinting vector, if information is already available through other active fingerprinting means, such as a Javascript API, it is safe to ship it through Client Hints as well.
+  - As discussed above, from a privacy perspective, we consider Client-Hints to be a potential active fingerprinting vector.
+Therefore, if information is already available through other active fingerprinting means, such as a Javascript API, it is safe to ship it through Client Hints as well.
-* Browsers should turn off hints when users chose to turn off Javascript
+* Browsers should turn off hints when users choose to turn off Javascript
   - If the user has turned off Javascript, that means that the Javascript-based equivalent active fingerprinting vectors have been disabled.
 Since that could have been the user's intention when turning off scripting, browsers